About the AudioQuest Sydney

 - Polyethylene Air-Tube insulation lowers distortion for less of the "out-of-focus" effect common to other insulation materials

 - carbon-based, 3-layer NDS (Noise Dissipation System) shields against RF interference

 - double-balanced asymmetrical cable geometry separates the ground and shield for quieter performance

 - dark gray and black braided jacket

 - cold-welded, direct silver-plated pure "Purple Copper" connectors feature a solder-less design for lower distortion

 What's in the box:

-- 0.6-Meter stereo minijack cable (with a stereo male 3.5mm connector on each end)
+- 0.6-Meter stereo minijack-to-RCA audio cable (with a male stereo 3.5mm connector on one end and a pair of stereo RCA male audio jacks on other end)

 Thanks for submitting your review

 Big Sur Series Stereo Audio Minijack-to-RCA Cable: The AudioQuest Big Sur stereo audio minijack-to-RCA cable is terminated by a silver-plated male 3.5mm stereo connector on one end and a pair of silver-plated stereo RCA male connectors on other end.
 The AudioQuest Big Sur stereo audio minijack-to-RCA cable is available in the following lengths.